Voting apps: What conditions must they meet?

 Oops, something is wrong, we can't download the ebook.

-There are many applications for conducting online surveys.
-But what happens when you need to organize a legally valid assembly or election?
-Online polling solutions do not meet the necessary conditions for a vote to be legal in different areas, such as voting secrecy, guarantees in electronic identification, integrity of the results or end-to-end verifiability.
+There are many apps for conducting online surveys.
+But what happens when you need to organize an assembly or elections with legal validity?
+Online survey tools often fail to meet the necessary requirements for legal voting, such as voter anonymity, secure electronic identification, result integrity, or end-to-end verifiability.

-So, if you are looking for an app to streamline your voting processes - whether online, in-person or hybrid - you should opt for software designed specifically for this purpose.
+So, if you are looking for an app to streamline your voting processes - whether online, in-person or hybrid - you need software specifically designed for this purpose.

-In this other article we introduced the concept of end-to-end verifiability.
-Now we are going to tell you exactly what three steps it consists of:
+In this other article, we introduced the concept of end-to-end verifiability.
+Now we’ll explain the three steps it involves:

-• Cast as intended: In a paper ballot the ballots are official documents issued by the electoral authority.
-And if anything other than one of those official ballots is found in the tally, the vote is considered invalid.
-But when using an app to vote, the ballot is displayed on the voter's device which, on many occasions, is outside the control of the electoral authority.
-Therefore, voting apps must have a mechanism for the voter to verify that the vote he/she is casting is correctly registered in the tool's servers and does not suffer any alteration or hacking in his/her device.
+• Cast as intended: In a paper vote, ballots are official documents issued by the electoral authority.
+If anything other than an official ballot is found during the count, the vote is considered invalid.
+But with a voting app, the ballot appears on the voter’s device, which is often beyond the control of the electoral authority.
+That’s why voting apps must have a mechanism allowing voters to verify that the vote they’re casting is correctly registered on the app’s servers without interference or hacking on their device.

-• Recorded as Casted: We have already confirmed that the voter's device is not infected.
-What happens next?
-Online voting applications must have mechanisms in place so that the voter can verify that his or her vote is not altered once it reaches the servers.
+• Recorded as Casted: Once we’ve confirmed the voter’s device isn’t compromised, what happens next?
+Online voting applications must have mechanisms for voters to verify that their vote isn’t altered once it reaches the servers.
 Typically, voters receive a voting receipt with a hash, an alphanumeric code that they can enter into a search engine to verify that their vote has been recorded without alteration.

 • Tallied as Recorded: Legally valid online voting applications must ensure that it is not possible to alter votes at the time of counting.
 A wide variety of technologies are used for this purpose.
-If you want to know more, please contact our engineering team.
+If you’d like to learn more, feel free to contact our engineering team.

 Secure voting applications

-Information security (or cybersecurity) is essential in a telematic voting app.
-There are certifications that allow companies to speed up the purchasing process.
-But if your organization has an IT department and the voting that you intend to digitize is important, it is best to leave the evaluation of the different suppliers in the hands of those responsible for technology.
+Information security (or cybersecurity) is essential for online voting apps.
+Certifications can help companies streamline the purchasing process.
+However, if your organization has an IT department and the voting event you plan to digitalize is important, it’s best to let your tech team evaluate the providers.
 At Kuorum we are used to dealing with IT departments and we speak their language.

-Voting applications with all the functionalities you need
+Voting applications with all the features you need

-If you are looking for an app for voting in elections, you will probably opt for the provider that gives you more security.
-But if you are looking for an app for voting in an assembly or meeting, you should also confirm that it has all the features you need to make your event a success and there are no stressful moments.
+If you’re looking for a voting app for elections, you’ll likely prioritize security.
+However, if you need a voting app for an assembly or board meeting, you should also ensure it includes all the features necessary to make your event a success without undue stress.

-Finally, the usability of the voting app you choose is essential.
-Voting events are often very stressful for organizers.
-You don't want you and your team spending the day troubleshooting issues from people who have trouble understanding how the system works.
-If you're comparing vendors, demand to see how the tool works and check that it's simple and intuitive enough that people of all ages and disparate digital skills can use it seamlessly.
+Lastly, the usability of the voting app you choose is critical.
+Voting events can be highly stressful for organizers, and you don’t want you or your team to spend the day resolving issues for people who find the system difficult to understand.
+When comparing providers, insist on seeing a demonstration of the tool to ensure it’s simple and intuitive enough for people of all ages and varying levels of digital proficiency to use without difficulty.

 Share